supercuriosity/Haifeng-academic-web/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a researcher in robotics at Shanghai Jiao Tong University, focusing on Embodied AI, robot learning, and Human-Robot Interaction.
-We are building knowledge- and reasoning-driven systems that enable intelligent agents to perceive human activities, understand behavioral logic, learn from demonstrations, and interact adaptively with complex environments.
-My goal is to develop robots that generalize across tasks, infer human intentions, and collaborate safely and intelligently in the real world.
+        My research focuses on Embodied AI, Robotics, and Computer Vision.
+I develop knowledge- and reasoning-driven frameworks that enable intelligent agents to perceive human activities, understand behavioral logic, learn from demonstrations, and adaptively interact with complex environments.
+My goal is to create embodied robots that can generalize across tasks, infer human intentions, and collaborate safely and intelligently in the real world.
     design:
       columns: '1'
   - block: collection